Changissnz/nu_merchant_principal/README.md

 into believing that they have successfully warded off the physically cyclical offendor.
-Here is an example of a prideful remark, spoken too early, from a spectator of a false-retreat: "look at the deserters, the cowards flee away, the disgrace that they are".
+Here is an example of a prideful remark, spoken too early, from a spectator of a false-retreat: "look at the deserters flee away, the cowards, the disgrace that they are".